modx-ccc-2015/ccc/README.md

-# ccc
+# Wishlist
-The overall repository with issues
+The overall repository with MODX issues to tackle together